Oath of office: Speaker

 The Speaker of the Jatiya Sangsad, takes the oath of his or her office as well as the presidential oath, since the acts of president is practiced by the Speaker, whenever necessary:

 Chief Justice

 The oath of office for the Chief Justice is administered by the President whereas the oath of office for other Judges is administered by the Chief Justice:

 Others

-The Election Commissioners, members of the Public Service Commission and the Comtroller and Auditor General takes a likely oath of office from the Chief Justice.
+The Election Commissioners, members of the Public Service Commission and the Comptroller and Auditor General takes a likely oath of office from the Chief Justice.

 The representatives of the people in the local government takes oath from the Prime Minister or the minister in charge of the Local Government Division.

 Belarus

 The Constitution of Belarus requires the president-elect to recite the following oath before taking office:

 Belgium

 King

 In Belgium, the King is not crowned but swears the constitutional oath in front of both Chambers of the federal parliament in the Palace of the Nation in Brussels in the three official languages: